yoctoalex/f5-isc-lab/README.rst

 .. figure:: _figures/side_by_side_america.png

-`c)` At ths same time, the site with the FQDN URL would is going through AWS CloudFront, which means the cached content such as images and static elements are being served from a regional Edge CDN Point of Presence (PoP) closer to you.
+`c)` At the same time, the site with the FQDN URL is going through AWS CloudFront, which means the cached content such as images and static elements are being served from a regional Edge CDN Point of Presence (PoP) closer to you.
 This means that most likely the site requested through the FQDN in your browser window is loading faster, on average as much as 6x - 10x faster, than the one you're calling directly by the application IP.

 This is the key value of the Essential App Protect integration with AWS CloudFront: the ability to deliver content to a global user base of protected applications with very little configuration, done right inside the EAP portal.
 Score!